lucasfs1007/Resume-website-using-HTML-and-CSS/README.md

 # HTML
-Projects in HTML and CSS languagens.
+Resume in HTML and CSS languages.